MitchellScottSandre/my-workspace/README.md

 ## Usage

+### Before You Start...
+If you want `x` desktops, you need to open all `x` up yourself.
+Then, go to the leftmost desktop, and enjoy some automation :)
 ### Opening Your Workspace
 You may choose to create a new workspace, or load a workspace from the `preferences/workspaces.txt` preferences file.